-In compliance with accounting regulations, on 30 June 2022, the Group carried out valuations of its international assets (see note 7 of the Condensed Consolidated Interim Financial Statements at 30 June 2022), resulting in the following:
+In compliance with accounting regulations, on 30 June 2022, the Group carried out valuations of its international assets (see note 7 of the Condensed Consolidated Interim Financial Statements at 30 June 2022).
+From the analysis carried out, the following results were reported:

-- No impairment was identified at London Luton Airport. - Regarding the assets in Brazil, a reversal of €23.5 million was recorded.
-This positive result is reflected in the 'Impairment of fixed assets' item of the Income Statement.
-On 30 September 2021, this heading reflected the impairment recognised for the amount of €89.0 million.
+- No impairment was identified at London Luton Airport. - Regarding the value adjustment of assets in Brazil, a reversal of €23.5 million was recorded.
+This positive result is recorded in the 'Impairment of fixed assets' item of the Income Statement.
+At 30 September 2021, this heading reflected the impairment recognised for the amount of €89.0 million.